 Selection criteria

-We included measures if 1) the original authors of the measure intended to measure social connection; 2) they were focused on adults (i.e., 18+); 3) the populations on which they were tested were non-clinical populations; 4) they were self-report measures; 5) the article of the measure was in English, Dutch, Ukrainian, Russian, German, Turkish, Arabic, Spanish, Italian, or French (the measure could be in any language); 6) for articles retrieved with the search targeting either the functional or qualitative indicators of social relationships, one goal of the paper in which the measure was presented was to develop/translate/validate the measure; 7) the full text was available; 8) the full questionnaire was available.
+We included measures if 1) the original authors of the measure intended to measure social connection; 2) they were focused on adults (i.e., 18+); 3) the populations on which they were tested were non-clinical populations; 4) they were self-report measures that target people’s individual attitudes; 5) the article of the measure was in English, Dutch, Ukrainian, Russian, German, Turkish, Arabic, Spanish, Italian, or French (the measure could be in any language); 6) for articles retrieved with the search targeting either the functional or qualitative indicators of social relationships, one goal of the paper in which the measure was presented was to develop/translate/validate the measure; 7) the full text was available; 8) the full questionnaire was available.
 We 9) have no limitations regarding the year of publication.
 The selection criteria can be found in Appendix B.